TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-files-mount-linux-error115.md

 # "Mount error(115): Operation now in progress" when you mount Azure Files by using SMB 3.0

 <!--issueDescription-->
-If your Azure file share mount fails with the following error: **_Mount error(115): Operation now in progress_**, please follow the recommended steps below to troubleshoot the problem.
+If your Azure file share mount fails with the following error: "Mount error(115): Operation now in progress", please follow the recommended steps below to troubleshoot the problem.
 <!--/issueDescription-->

 ## **Recommended Steps**